SBlair2020/NMR2Struct/README.md

 A similar procedure is used for training a spectrum-to-structure multitask model, but make sure to use the ```example_configs/training_spectrum_to_struct.yaml``` file as the starting point and set the ```spectra_file``` field to list the correct spectra files.

 # Inference (with full dataset)
+> [!WARNING]
+> This inference workflow is intended for running inference on a model on a dataset that was used for training, i.e. getting predictions over a test set to then compute metrics on.
+If you want to infer a single example, please refer to the section on inference with specific examples.

 To infer a substructure-to-structure transformer for SMILES generation, first make sure to set the alphabet correctly with:
 ```yaml
 inference: